 Jesse has lived in Taos, New Mexico and Salt Lake City, Utah, and has worked as a solar installer, ski patroller, carpenter and fly-fishing guide.
-He currently lives in Norwood, Colorado, with his wife, Hannah, working as a wildland firefighter for the BLM.
+He currently lives in Norwood, Colorado, with his wife, Hannah, working as a wildland firefighter.
 Hannah co-owns and operates Blue Grouse Bread, an artisan wholesale “organic bread bakery in Norwood … supplying hearth baked breads to the Western slope.”

 Jesse hunts elk, turkey, grouse, deer and pronghorn, and fishes for trout in the San Miguel, Dolores and Gunnison rivers and tributaries.
 When he first tried bowhunting for elk, Jesse was instantly addicted.
 “It seemed I had finally found a pursuit that brought all of my interests under one roof: tasty local food, interaction with nature, backcountry travel and, of course, a little bit of suffering,” he said.
 “Hunting immersed me in the natural world … I began to have a much more holistic view of the ecosystems in my backyard and wildlife that calls it home.”